 This oolong is soft, fruity and improves with second and third steepings.
 This has become my favorite oolong ever.

-Wonderful, verdant green oolong named for the shape of its leaves as they unfurl while steeping.
-This unfurling reminds locals on the coast of China of the moving legs of crabs as they swim.
-Hairy Crab is unusual as it offers a full-bodied fruit-like note.
+Wonderful, verdant oolong named for the downy hairs that cover its small and rounded leaf and the unfurling of the leaves as they steep.
+Locals on the coast of China relate this unfurling reminds them of the legs of crabs as they swim.
+Hairy Crab is unusual for its high aroma and full-bodied fruity note.

 Tea Facts.
 Hairy Crab oolong has been cultivated since the Qing dynasty and is widely enjoyed in Asia.
 The cultivar, Mao Xie, classes as one of the Zhong oolongs meaning it grows in the area where the famous Tieguanyins are cultivated.
 Our lot is grown in the area around DaPing township in Anxi County, Fujian.
 Mao Xie is a semi-ball rolled leaf style with a small stem.
 Tea is 30-40% oxidized.